unusualcomputers/unusualcomputers/utilities/fshlb/windows/readme.md

-Please let us know if you used them and most certainly if you had any problems ( unusual.computers(at)gmail.com )
+Please let us know if you used them and most certainly if they did not work ( unusual.computers(at)gmail.com ).